Punktum-dk/epp-service-specification/README.md

 ## Contact Creation

 This command does not support the feature of providing own userid.
 The userid has to be specified as `auto` and the userid is assigned by DK Hostmaster.
 See also information on the create contact command.

+## Information Disclosure

+Please note that some information is not disclosed when using Object Query Commands.
+See the specific commands for more information.

 ## Encoding and IDN domains